uclaml/ucla-covid19-forecasts/README.md

 </p>

 ## Projection results
-We include all history projections (confirmed cases, deaths, and hospitalizations) in the folder ```prejection_result/```.
+We include all history projections (confirmed cases, deaths, and hospitalizations) in the folder ```projection_result/```, which are updated on a weekly basis.
 We also visualize our forecasts at county, state, and nation levels in our website [covid19.uclaml.org](https://covid19.uclaml.org/).

 ## Reference
 For more technical details, please refer to our [manuscript](https://www.medrxiv.org/content/10.1101/2020.05.24.20111989v1.full.pdf).